quarterstar/nixtra/README.md

 - `settings.nix`: Root system-level configuration dictating your hardware specifications and such.
 Shared amongst all profiles.
 Located at `settings.nix`.
 - `profile-settings.nix`: Profile-specific user-level configuration.
 Located at `profiles/$PROFILE/profile-settings.nix`.

-For configuring either of them, refer to the [Configuring Profiles]() section of the docs.
+For more information, refer to the [configuration page](./docs/02-configuration.md).

 ## 🚧 Project Structure